 GDP growth slowed slightly in the UK (0.8 per cent) and the US (one per cent).
 Growth also slowed in Australia (0.3 per cent) and Canada (0.7 per cent).
 EU growth was 0.3 per cent.

 Despite a slow in growth of 0.1 per cent in the third quarter, China remains the strongest of the G20 economies at 1.9 per cent.

 GDP continued to contract in Japan, by 0.5 per cent, and Italy, by 0.1 per cent.
 This follows contracts of, respectively, 1.7 per cent and 0.2 per cent in the previous quarter.

 GDP growth for the G20 area slowed to 3.2 per cent in the third quarter of 2014, when compared to the same quarter of 2013 (3.3 per cent).
 China recorded the highest growth rate (7.3 per cent) and Japan the largest contraction (minus 1.2 per cent).Like this article?
-Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by making a donation today.
+Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by becoming a Left Foot Forward Supporter today.